pydata/xarray/doc/time-series.rst

 You can also supply an arbitrary reduction function to aggregate over each resampling group:

-.. ipython: python
+.. ipython:: python

    ds.resample(time='6H').reduce(np.mean)

-For upsampling, xarray provides four methods: ``asfreq``, ``ffill``, ``bfill``, and ``interpolate``:

-.. sample code block which shows some sample data up-sampled with the four different methods compared n a single plot.
-Use timeseries data.

-All of these resampling and groupby operation work on both Dataset and DataArray objects with any number of additional dimensions.
+For upsampling, xarray provides four methods: ``asfreq``, ``ffill``, ``bfill``, and ``interpolate``. ``interpolate`` extends ``scipy.interpolate.interp1d`` and supports all of its schemes.
+All of these resampling operations work on both Dataset and DataArray objects with an arbitrary number of dimensions.

 .. note::